medialab/sandcrawler/spider.md

 });
 ```

-* Chained, it should look like that:
+* Chained, it may look like this:

 ```js
 var spider = sandcrawler('MySpiderName')